Skip to main content

 How much will my PDF be compressed?

 Compression results vary depending on content.
 PDFs heavy with high-resolution images typically compress by 50-80%.
 Text-heavy PDFs may only reduce by 10-30% since text is already very compact in PDF format.
+For very large PDFs, try splitting into smaller parts first, then compress each part individually.

 Is it safe to upload my PDF for compression?